GENESEE COUNTY HISTORICAL SOCIETY

 The soldier, riding a mule, was carrying the mail from Washington to Centerville on the Second Battle of Bull Run, in Manassas, Virginia.
 Taking a short cut from the intended route, the rider and beast were crossing a muddy, wet, wide ditch, when the animal reared, toppling into the rut headlong, tossing the passenger with force against the inside wall.
 Hooves sinking in the muck, the heavy mule worked desperately to liberate itself, in the process, injuring the stunned rider further.
 Finally, as the sounds of cannons blasted the air, the soldier found the will to climb from the ditch, painfully creeping toward the waiting creature.
 Struggling to remount with a crippling leg injury and excruciating side pain, the Yankee regimental postmaster readjusted the mailbag, and with great urgency, rode toward the battlefield to make the important delivery.
 Once there, the soldier sought the doctor in the rear of the line, asking only for salve for the leg, making no report of the accident, though it became apparent that internal damage was causing hemorrhaging of a lung.
 Had it not been for the nursing and care of fellow friends, the soldier might have died.

-Born Sarah Evelyn Emma Edmondson, in 1841, in rural New Brunswick, Canada, she was the youngest child of an Irish-born mother, Betsy, and a hardhanded, authoritarian father, Isaac, who held little value for females, treating them cruelly.
+Born Sarah Evelyn Emma Edmondson, in 1841, in rural New Brunswick, Canada, she was the youngest child of a French mother, Betsy, and a Scots and Irish, hardhanded, authoritarian father, Isaac, who held little value for females, treating them cruelly.
 “In our family the women were not sheltered but enslaved…”, she wrote.
 At fifteen, she was promised in an arranged marriage.
-Emma ran away to a neighboring town, but after discovery by her father, she created a male persona, then “vanished”.
+As she related in article from the Fort Scott Weekly Monitor in 1884, "In obedience to orders, I became engaged, but while the preparations were going on for the wedding, one starless night, I most unceremoniously left for parts unknown."
+Emma ran away from the family's potato farm, to a neighboring town, living with a family friend, while supporting herself working at a millinery shop.
+However, soon she was discovered by her father, and in order to avoid his subjugation, she created a male persona, then “vanished”.

 Picture